ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 #### **GetArcSourceElement**

-To get source and target sc-elements of removable sc-arc you can use `GetArcSourceElement` and `GetArcTargetElement` methods.
+To get source and target sc-elements of erasable sc-arc you can use `GetArcSourceElement` and `GetArcTargetElement` methods.
 For `ScEventEraseOutgoingArc` method `GetArcSourceElement` returns sc-address of listen sc-element, for `ScEventEraseIncomingArc` method `GetArcTargetElement` returns sc-address of listen sc-element.

 ```cpp
 ...